OpenDrupal/opendrupal-archived/team/00_index.md

 * How tasks are allocated, how work is logged, keeping your tasks updated so that others can see your progress
 * Know the different roles in a development team
 * How are tasks passed between different team members

+@todo - Complete this unit, see [this issue](https://github.com/OpenDrupal/opendrupal/issues/15).